syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/statistical.md

 **where:**

 * Number1: Required.
-The first number argument corresponding to a sample of a population.
+The first number or sample from the population.

 * Number2, ...: Optional.
-Additional number arguments, up to 254, that correspond to a sample of a population.
+Additional numbers, up to 254, representing the sample data.

 **Remarks:**

-* `VAR.S` assumes that its arguments represent a sample of the population.
-If your data represents the entire population, use the `VAR.P` function instead.
+* `VAR.S` assumes the arguments represent a sample of the population.
+If your data represents the entire population, use `VAR.P`.

-* Arguments can be numbers or names, arrays, or references that contain numbers.
-Logical values and text representations of numbers that are typed directly into the list of arguments are counted.
+* Arguments can include numbers, arrays, or references containing numbers.
+Logical values and text representations of numbers entered directly are included.

-* If an argument is an array or reference, only numbers within that array or reference are counted; empty cells, logical values, text, or error values are ignored.
+* Only numbers within arrays or references are counted; empty cells, logical values, text, or errors are ignored.

-* Arguments that are error values or text that cannot be translated into numbers will cause errors.
+* Arguments that are error values or non-numeric text will cause errors.
-To include logical values and text representations of numbers in a reference as part of the calculation, use the `VARA` function.
+To include logical values and text numbers in references, use the `VARA` function.

 ## FREQUENCY

-The `FREQUENCY` function calculates how often values occur within a range of values and returns a vertical array of numbers representing the frequency distribution.
+The `FREQUENCY` function calculates how often values occur  within specified ranges and returns an array representing the frequency distribution.

 **Syntax:**